Revised! Updated! You. Will. Love this!

 -

-Add all beans and corn and return to a boil then reduce to simmer for 15 minutes
+Add all beans and corn (if using) and return to a boil then reduce to simmer for 15 minutes

 -